Kir-Antipov/emit-file-webpack-plugin/README.md

             // https://webpack.js.org/api/compilation-hooks/#processassets
             stage: webpack.Compilation.PROCESS_ASSETS_STAGE_ADDITIONAL,

-            // OPTIONAL
+            // OPTIONAL: defaults to false.
             // Adds the compilation hash to the filename.
 You can either choose within the filename
-            // where the hash is inserted by adding [hash] i.e. test.[hash].js or the hash will be
+            // where the hash is inserted by adding `[hash]` i.e. `test.[hash].js` or the hash will be
-            // appended to the end of the file i.e. test.js?hash
+            // appended to the end of the file i.e. `test.js?hash`.
             hash: false
         })
     ]